Karaca Pasha

-Karaca Pasha (Karadja Pasha) was the Beylerbey of Rumelia during Mehmed the Conqueror's reign and played a role in the Ottoman conquest of Constantinople.
-His nickname was dayı, meaning "uncle", as he was the brother of the mother of Cem Sultan, one of Mehmed's sons.
+Karaca Pasha (Karadja Pasha, Karaca Paşa) was the Beylerbey of Rumelia during Mehmed the Conqueror's reign and played a role in the Ottoman conquest of Constantinople.
+According to the common view, he was given the epithet “Dayı” because he was the maternal uncle of Şehzade Alaeddin, the son of Murad II.
 He made a reputation for himself in the Battle of Varna during the reign of Murad II.
 He died during the siege of Belgrade in 1456.
-Karacabey District in Bursa is named after him.
+His hometown Karacabey District in Bursa is named after him.